AdaCore/ada-spark-rfcs/considered/rfc-oop-destructors.rst

 Guide-level explanation
 =======================

-Record and class record can declare destructors.
+Record, tagged records and class records can declare destructors.
 The destructor needs to be called "final", taking an in out to the object:

 .. code-block:: ada

    package P is
-      type T is class record
+      type T is tagged record
          final T (Self : in out T1);
       end T1;

-      type T2 is class record
+      type T2 is new T with record
          final T2 (Self : in out T2);
       end T1;
    end P;